Kong/docs.konghq.com/app/enterprise/1.5.x/db-encryption.md

 skip_read_time: true
 ---

-<div class="alert alert-red">WARNING: This functionality is released as an alpha-quality feature.
-Please proceed with caution.</div>

 ## Introduction

 Kong Enterprise provides a mechanism to store sensitive data fields, such as consumer secrets, in an encrypted format within the database (Postgres or Cassandra).
 This provides for encryption-at-rest security controls in a Kong cluster.